Expertise

 Changes Since Our Last Review

-Since our last look in 2010, BIRT has changed very little.
+Since our last look in 2012, BIRT has changed very little.
 The changes we notice include the following:

 Components

-Open-source BIRT consists of two main components:
+Open source BIRT consists of two main components:

 2. BIRT Runtime – The “BIRT Runtime”, also known as the “BIRT Report Engine,” is a set of Java classes and APIs that takes the XML-based report designs (created by the BIRT Report Designer), “runs” the report designs by querying their data sources, merges the query data into the report layouts, and then produces report output in HTML, PDF, Excel, or other formats.
 You can embed the BIRT Runtime inside your Java applications.
+The BIRT Runtime can be deployed either as a set of OSGi jar files, or as a drop-in collection of jar files.

-1. BIRT Chart Engine.
-The BIRT Chart Engine is basically just a piece of the BIRT Runtime.
+1. BIRT Chart Engine – The BIRT Chart Engine is basically just a piece of the BIRT Runtime.
 With the Charting Engine API (CE API), you can incorporate charting into your Java application without the overhead of the entire BIRT Runtime.

-2. BIRT Chart Designer.
-OSGi based report designer that can be deployed and used within applications that support the OSGi framework that would like to design reports.
+2. BIRT Chart Designer – OSGi based report designer that can be deployed and used within applications that support the OSGi framework that would like to design reports.

 3. BIRT Viewer – This is a sample “viewer” that is an Eclipse plug-in.
 It lets you preview reports, populated with the real query data, when you are working within Eclipse.
 It is also available as a standalone Java EE application.
 By deploying the BIRT Viewer to a Java application server, you can provide end users with a web-based user interface to view reports, navigate through paginated reports, and render reports into a variety of formats including HTML, PDF, and Microsoft Excel/PowerPoint/Word.
 The BIRT WebViewer also supports JSP Tag Library extensions for many common report interaction tasks.